openvm-org/openvm/book/src/getting-started/quickstart.md

 #![cfg_attr(not(feature = "std"), no_std)]
 ```

-You can find some examples of guest programs in the `benchmarks/programs` directory.
+You can find some examples of guest programs in the [benchmarks/programs](https://github.com/openvm-org/openvm/tree/main/benchmarks/programs) directory.

 ### no-std

-By default, the guest program is written in Rust with the `no-std` feature.
-This means that the program is not allowed to use any standard library features.
-But one can also use std?
+if we can use std, what's the downside of using it? should we use it / avoid it?

 ## Testing the program